 - In its endorsement advice on IFRS 9, based on the limited evidence available at the time EFRAG assessed that it was unlikely that long-term investors would change their investment strategy as a result of the implementation of IFRS 9.
-The assessment phase has confirmed that some entities expect to modify their asset allocation decisions, while others do not. - 23 It should be noted that insurance entities are still at an early stage of assessment since they will apply IFRS 9 only in 2021. - In EFRAG's view, these are some of the key messages from the evidence gathered in the assessment phase: - the aggregate amount/value of equity instruments classified as AFS under IAS 39 by entities that consider themselves long-term investors is substantial.
+The assessment phase has confirmed that some entities expect to modify their asset allocation decisions, while others do not. - 23 It should be noted that most insurance entities are still at an early stage of assessment since they will apply IFRS 9 only in 2021. - 24 In EFRAG's view, these are some of the key messages from the evidence gathered in the assessment phase: - a) the aggregate amount/value of equity instruments classified as AFS under IAS 39 by entities that consider themselves long-term investors is substantial.
 Our findings indicated a high level of concentration of holdings of equity instruments classified as AFS in a relatively small number of entities; - b) the importance of AFS accounting varies among entities that consider themselves long-term investors.
 For some, recycled gains and losses represent a significant proportion of net profits in the years examined.
-However, others make little or no use of the AFS classification and classify most or all of their equity instruments at FVPL: such entities should not be affected by IFRS 9's requirements; - c) asset allocation decisions of long-term investors are driven by a plurality of factors; - d) entities that are concerned about the IFRS 9's requirements often point out to a form of 'economic linkage' between their holdings of equity investments and some of their liabilities; and - e) entities in practice use different criteria to assess impairment of equity instruments. - 25 EFRAG will continue its work in accordance with the request for technical advice and will investigate if and how the new requirements may be improved.
+However, others make little or no use of the AFS classification and classify most or all of their equity instruments at FVPL: such entities should not be affected by IFRS 9's requirements; - c) asset allocation decisions of long-term investors are driven by a plurality of factors; - d) entities that are concerned about the IFRS 9's requirements often point out to a form of 'economic linkage' between their holdings of equity investments and some of their liabilities; and - e) entities in practice use different criteria to assess impairment of equity instruments.